jwiegley/johnwiegley/posts/2017-03-31-descriptive-interpretation.md

-seems to be saying we must achieve a nearly impossible standard to become one of the people of Bahá; but descriptively intepreted as a statement clarifying the nature of Bahá'u'lláh's Revelation, it could be read as saying: So great is His Cause that any man who truly recognizes it would have no room in his heart for anything the world might contain; if even the least shred of desire should remain, then he has not recognized it.
+seems to be saying we must achieve a nearly impossible standard to become one of the people of Bahá; but descriptively intepreted as a statement clarifying the nature of Bahá'u'lláh's Revelation, it could be read as saying: So great is His Cause that any man who truly recognizes it will have no room in his heart for anything the world might contain; if even the least shred of desire should remain, then he has not recognized it.